Little Raccoon Key glamping. Photo by @littleraccoonkey

 Don’t let the name “hostel” fool you.
 The Hostel in the Forest in Brunswick is a longtime off-the-grid retreat with rustic treehouses, open-air huts, a bunkhouse, and campsites.
 Guests are asked to purchase memberships and to pitch in with chores.
 Vegetarian dinners are offered nightly as well as access to the kitchen.

-The recently created Ceylon Wildlife Management Area in Woodbine is an under-the-radar place to explore with artesian springs, a historic cemetery, and abundant wildlife like protected gopher tortoises.
-The land was the site of a rice plantation and was later used for logging.
+The recently created Ceylon Wildlife Management Area (WMA) in Woodbine is an under-the-radar place to explore.
+Its 27,000 acres feature expansive open longleaf savannahs and marshes, a historic cemetery, and abundant wildlife, including protected gopher tortoises.
+It offers hunting for deer, turkey, small game, and waterfowl.

 Written by: Caroline Eubanks